AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

    a.
 In **Add New Virtual Hardware**, select **Storage** from the left pane.
    b.
 Select the option **Select or create custom storage**.
    c.
 Click **Manage**.
    d.
-Locate and select the KVM **iso** file which you downloaded from Aviatrix Controller and uploaded to the KVM host.
+Locate and select the KVM **iso** file which you previously uploaded.
    e.
 Click **Choose Volume**.
    f.
 Click **Finish**.